Trash the dress

 The motivation for brides is symbolic representing the end of the wedding and her transformation of a bride to a wife rather than storing it forever never to be seen again.
 The session can include her husband, the bridal party or flower girl and can be romantic, elegant, comical, and even sensual.

 Some sources claim that the trend was originally started in 2001 by Las Vegas wedding photographer John Michael Cooper.
 However, the idea of destroying a wedding dress has been used by the American film industry symbolically since at least October 1998 when Meg Cummings (played by Susan Ward) of the show Sunset Beach ran into the ocean in her wedding dress after her wedding was interrupted.

 On 26 August 2012, during a photo shoot at the Ouareau River in Rawdon, Quebec, Canada, Maria Pantazopoulos, a 30-year-old Montreal bride, drowned when the dress she was wearing dragged her downstream.
 The photographer, as well as others, tried to help but were unable to rescue her.
 Her body was later recovered by a scuba diver.
+Another woman risked drowning in 2015 when her wedding dress became waterlogged when she jumped into the ocean from a boat, pulling her under the surface.